XZiar/RayRenderer/OpenGLUtil/README.md

 In order to reduce binding state changing, LRU cache is used.
 But uniform values are not handled in that way.

-Eachtime you call oglProgram's `draw()`, an `ProgDraw` is created with current global state.
+Each time you call oglProgram's `draw()`, an `ProgDraw` is created with current global state.
 ProgDraw will restore program state after it's deconstructed, so avoid creating too many `ProgDraw`.

 Setting value to uniform / binding ubo or tex resources in `ProgDraw` is temporal, but setting them in `ProgState` or `oglProgram` is global.